Best Low-Calorie Foods UK: Filling Options for Meal Prep and Fat Loss

 Carbohydrates are not the enemy — choosing the right ones makes a significant difference to your hunger levels and energy.
 Opt for high-fibre, whole-grain versions that digest slowly and keep blood sugar stable:

-Smart Shopping Tips for UK Supermarkets
+Smart Shopping Tips For UK Supermarkets

 Building a low-calorie diet on a budget is entirely achievable in the UK.
 These tips help you get the best value from your weekly shop at Tesco, Aldi, Sainsbury's, or Asda: